Chia-Network/clvm_rs/docs/sha256tree.md

 The matter of how to assign Cost to the new operator was the subject of intense thought and debate.
 It should be costed in proportion to:
 - the time to Cost vs other operators, and especially the `sha256` operator
-- the time to Cost ratio of the in-language implementation
+- the time to Cost ratio of the ChiaLisp implementation
 - the size of its inputs

 The lattermost being a unique problem with regards to shatree as it is the first operator that parses trees, so utmost care must be taken when assigning cost.